On \mu-Compatible Metrics and Measurable Sensitivity: W-measurable Sensitivity

 \begin{definition} For a $\mu$-compatible metric $d$, a nonsingular dynamical system $(X,\mu,T)$ is \emph{W-measurably sensitive} \emph{with respect to} $d$ if there is a $\delta > 0$ such that for every $x \in X$,

 for almost every $y\in X$.
-The dynamical system is said to be \emph{W-measurably sensitive} if the above definition holds true for any $\mu$-compatible metric $d$. \end{definition}
+The dynamical system is said to be \emph{W-measurably sensitive} if the above definition holds true for all $\mu$-compatible metrics $d$. \end{definition}

-\begin{remark} For example, similarly to \cite{J-S08} it can be shown that a doubly ergodic nonsingular transformation is W-measurably sensitive.
-Double ergodicity is a condition equivalent to weak mixing in the finite measure-preserving case \cite{Fu81}. \end{remark}
+{\bf Remark.} (1) As in \cite{J-S08}, it can be shown that a doubly ergodic nonsingular transformation is W-measurably sensitive.
+(Double ergodicity is a condition for nonsingular transformations that is equivalent to weak mixing in the finite measure-preserving case \cite{Fu81}.)
+There exist both infinite (and finite) measure-preserving and nonsingular type III (i.e., not admitting an equivalent $\sigma$-finite invariant measure) invertible transformations that are doubly ergodic (see e.g. \cite{DS09}), and therefore W-measurably sensitive.